ponzaaa/signal_project/README.md

 What follows is an explanation of the sequence diagram showing the life cycle of an alert event: it starts with the **DataListener** that sends patient data to **AlertGenerator**.
 The AlertGenerator may cross-reference this input with past data held in **DataStorage** to determine if the current data is part of a worrying trend.
 If so, it updates the records and instructs the **AlertManager** to send an alert to the nursing staff, represented by the final object in the sequence, a Nurse.

+## UML Class Diagrams Task 4

+###Here's a code update before moving to the diagrams:

+After modifying the code substantially, I have generated files of data from which to read in a directory called /output, which can be modified by anyone who implements this code.
+Running the main method in HealthOutputGenerator with args[] --output file: /path/to/folder/output will generate the data as well.
+After data is generated, the now standard maven main class can be run in the Main.java class in the data_management module.
+The code now reads the outputs from the files, checks for data that may point to health issues, and triggers alerts, which are stored in a List<Alert> in the AlertGenerator class.
+The code is now almost all documented, will finish later and the tests are missing.

+### Actual diagrams

+The code is now structured in 4 module, of which the only modifications regard the alerts module, where the **AlertGenerator** class has been developed, it uses static methods/tools that are simply for organization purpose stored in a static class called **Checkers**, which creates **Alert** objects containing the information about that precise alert.
+For the data_management module we have the Main class instantiating a **DataStorage** and a **DataFileReader** implementation of the **DataReader** interface.
+This reader parses the output data generated previously and stores it in the DataStorage object, which contains a HashMap which connects each **Patient** to  to its **PatientRecord** objects, one for each type of value that was generated (ECG, Saturation...).

 ## License